Duduk & Piano

 The repertoire of Café Duduk includes Armenian spirituals and folk songs written as early as the 10th century, as well as contemporary jazz standards and original compositions for duduk and piano.

-The duduk (/du:ˈdu:k/ doo-DOOK; or “tsiranapogh” in Armenian meaning “apricot-made wind instrument”), is an ancient Armenian double reed woodwind instrument made of apricot wood.
-It is indigenous to Armenia, however variations of the Armenian duduk appear throughout the Caucasus, Balkans and the Middle East.
-The duduk has been on UNESCO’s Representative List of Intangible Cultural Heritage of Humanity since 2008.
+The duduk (or "tsiranapogh" in Armenian, meaning "apricot-made wind instrument") is an ancient Armenian double reed woodwind instrument made of apricot wood.
+It is indigenous to Armenia, though variations appear throughout the Caucasus, Balkans and the Middle East.
+The duduk has been on UNESCO's Representative List of Intangible Cultural Heritage of Humanity since 2008.

 Gallery